isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="53"}
 53.&nbsp;Clauses 90 and 91 impose two duties on Administrators.

-</p><p style="margin-left: 40px">a) First, they must not develop or maintain an online location in a manner that facilitates or permits online harm to take place – with the intention or knowledge that online harm is likely to take place.&nbsp;
+</p><p style="margin-left: 40px">a) First, they must not develop or maintain an online location in a manner that facilitates or permits online harm to take place – with the intention or knowledge that online harm is likely to take place.

 </p><p style="margin-left: 60px">(i) This duty covers Administrators that are complicit in the online harms, and Members might be aware of the infamous chat group “SG Nasi Lemak” previously.
 This will cover the administrators of such a chat group.

-</p><p style="margin-left: 40px">b) Second, when notified of harm, they must act reasonably – more specifically, they must take reasonable care to assess if there is harm and if so, to take reasonable steps to address it.&nbsp;
+</p><p style="margin-left: 40px">b) Second, when notified of harm, they must act reasonably – more specifically, they must take reasonable care to assess if there is harm and if so, to take reasonable steps to address it.

 {:start="54"}
 54.&nbsp;Clause 94 therefore imposes a similar duty on Platforms to act reasonably when notified of harm.
 I want to make clear to Members that the duty to take “reasonable steps” does NOT require the platform to do constant surveillance and monitoring.